henrietta-k/adapt-learning-wiki/Styling-your-course.md

 - **@transparency**

-Transparencies are used for modal popups to fade out the content underneath so the learner's focus is on the popup.
+Transparencies are used for modal pop-ups to fade out the content underneath so the learner's focus is on the pop-up.

 - **@transparency-fallback-png**

-To support browsers that don't support transparent colour, a fallback is required.
-This is set by providing a transparent png and setting the source of the file to this variable.
+To support browsers that don't support transparent color, a fallback is required.
+This is set by providing a transparent PNG and setting the source of the file to this variable.

 ####Validation error

 - **Validation error color**

-Use the variables to set a validation error color to items and instruction text.
-Be careful with what color you set these too since this needs to be clearly visible.
+Set a validation error color to highlight items and instruction text.
+Be careful in your choice since this color needs to attract the learner's attention.

 ####Item setup

 Use the these variables to style component items.
-A component item is an interactive element, e.g. a multiple choice question option.
+A component item is an interactive element, e.g., a multiple choice question option.
 The variables are applied to every component to help achieve a consistent look to the course.

 - **Item color**